dankrasilnikov/dankrasilnikov/README.md

 </p>

 <p>
     I thrive on building complex systems and thinking about big ideas.
-My ultimate dream is to establish my own robotics company where technology meets creativity to shape a better future for all.
+My ultimate dream is to establish my own robotics company, where technology meets creativity to shape a better future for all.
 </p>

 ---